How to disable the Bixby button and avoid Bixby forever

 With this setting disabled, pressing the Bixby key does nothing.
 And that's the catch.
 With Samsung, on the issue of the Bixby key, it's all or nothing.

-Since the launch of the Galaxy S8 ($729.99 at Amazon Marketplace) and S8 Plus, third-party developers have been using the Bixby button as a customizable hardware shortcut button.
+Since the launch of the Galaxy S8 and S8 Plus, third-party developers have been using the Bixby button as a customizable hardware shortcut button.
 Samsung wasn't keen on the idea and intentionally broke the workaround used by developers, stating they were "exploiting a system-level behavior."
 It's been a cat-and-mouse game ever since.

 With this new feature, Samsung has effectively made it so if you don't want to use the Bixby key for Bixby Home or Bixby Voice, you won't be using it at all.
 You see, the third-party applications that let you customize the Bixby key worked by listening for Bixby to launch, killing Bixby immediately and launching the user's app of choice.
 Without Bixby to launch, the workaround simply does not work.